tiwariprachi3007/OOP-CPP-Lab/README.md

 # OOP with C++ Lab

-This repository contains the practical programs for:
+This repository contains the practical programs for oop :

 **Object Oriented Programming with C++ Lab**